-The weekly pick-up will take place on Mondays, starting at 7:00 a.m.
+The weekly pick-up take place on Monday, starting at 7:00 a.m.

 Roll out your brown bin after 6:00 p.m. the evening before collectionday.
 Wheels turned towards your house, just as you do for your recycling bin!
 The lid should be fully closed.

 All single family homes and buildings with up to 4 apartments.

 Yes, but only in order to increase the volume!
 Or give us your address and phone number and we will evaluate the situation in the fall.

 Under no circumstances will plastic bags be accepted in the organic waste collection (including biodegradable, compostable or those made of cornstarch).
 They cause odours and fly away on the outdoor composting platform.

 Extra garden waste, such as autumn leaves, can be placed in paper bags, cardboard boxes or empty garbage cans next to your brown bin.
 They will be collected on Mondays at the same time as organic waste removal.

 Superstores, grocery stores such as Marché Richelieu, etc. Old newspaper also works really well!

 To order online, you can visit the Cascades website.
 40 bags for $18,99 + tax ($0,475/bag).
 You may also want to visit also the "Bag to Earth" website.